TipsTop, Main, Index

 class:

-that accepts model value all instance parameters of device.
-To process optional arguments, we use special method ::SpiceGenTcl::KeyArgsBuilder::argsPreprocess, that process optional args
+Here we use as superclass ::SpiceGenTcl::Model for new element.
+To process optional arguments, we use special method [::SpiceGenTcl::Utility::ArgsPreprocess], that process optional args

 arguments and produces string for ::SpiceGenTcl::Model constructor.

-We set model parameters in list paramsNames
+We set model parameters in list {ms a k alpha c}

 corresponds to name of Verilog-A module.